kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

     - If the test is checking for specific conditions or reasons, it is considered overly specific and it is recommended to simply look for pass/failure criteria where possible, and output the condition/reason for debugging purposes only.
+- a cluster MUST have > 1 node, to be defined as Conformant.

 Examples of areas we may want to relax these requirements once we have a sufficient corpus of tests that define out of the box functionality in all